VirtusLab/git-machete/docs/source/cli/add.rst

 **Options:**

+-f, --as-first-child                   Add the given branch as the first (instead of last) child of its parent.
+                                       Cannot be specified together with ``-R/--as-root``.

 -o, --onto=<target-upstream-branch>    Specifies the target parent branch to add the given branch onto.
                                        Cannot be specified together with ``-R/--as-root``.